 The village used to have many shops and a number of churches / chapels and pubs, but now there only remain one pub (the Lord Nelson Inn) and one Church or Chapel (St Mary’s Church).
 The last Methodist Chapel closed in 2011 (click here to read the Hebden Bridge Times article about the closure).
 The 1970’s ITV series “In Loving Memory” starring Thora Hird and Christopher Beeny was filmed in the village.

-The village regularly enters Yorkshire in Bloom, and won the village category in both 2010 and 2012.
+The village won the Village category in Yorkshire in Bloom in both 2010 and 2012.
 We also won a Gold Medal and best Village awards in Britain in Bloom in 2011, and a Silver-Gilt Medal in Britain in Bloom 2013.
 Debbie Collinge at the The Lord Nelson won First Prize in the 2013 National “Community Hero Awards” competition sponsored by Enterprise Inns.

 There are a number of Bloom-related competitions held during the year, including Christmas Wreath and House Frontage.
-Please click here for the monthly Bloom Newsletter.
+Please click here to see the monthly Bloom Newsletter.

 Luddenden has its own “Mayor”, who raises funds for local good causes.
 Mayor-making is usually in September.

-The village also has a bi-annual Open Gardens Day (usually in June), and a Christmas Tree provided by the Luddenden Conservation Society.
+The village also has a bi-annual Open Gardens Day (next one planned for June 2015), and a Christmas Tree provided by the Luddenden Conservation Society.
 The village is one of the sites for the performance of the Pace Egg Play at Easter.

 Luddenden Conservation Society